NREL/EnergyPlus/design/FY2024/NFP-Refrigerant-Migration-Decarbonization.md

 ## Overview ##

 ### Chiller refrigerant migration ###
-Involves using cold condenser inlet fluid temperature (colder than the evaporator water temperature) to force refrigerant migration without the need to energize the compressor.
+Involves using cold condenser inlet fluid temperature (colder than the evaporator water temperature) to force refrigerant migration without the need to energize the compressor (1).
 This may include special refrigerant circuits or valves to ensure proper refrigerant flow.
 Studies have shown up to 40% of chiller capacity is available using this technique.
 An empirical model that requires no knowledge of the refrigerant type or chiller configuration is to use a mathematical representation of the fraction of available chiller capacity when this operating mode is viable (i.e., lower condenser inlet temperature with respect to the chilled water set point temperature).
 This empirical model uses an assumption of 10 C (50 F) maximum outdoor air wet-bulb temperature for a water-cooled chiller (left figure).
 A more generic model would use the temperature difference between the evaporator leaving water temperature set point and the entering condenser inlet temperature (right figure).

 <img src="Operating-envelope-refrigerant-migration.png" alt="Operating envelope and conditions for refrigerant migration" width="900px">
 </img>